YuhePei/statistics-knowledge/README.md

 # statistics-knowledge
-This is a repository document what I learn in statistics
+This is a repository document what I learn in statistics.

-and now i had a new branch.